dyedgreen/deno-sqlite/docs/api.md

 | Uint8Array | BLOB            | Uint8Array |
 | null       | NULL            | null       |
 | undefined  | NULL            | null       |

+If no value is provided to a given parameter,
+SQLite will default to NULL.

 This always returns an iterable Rows object.
 As a special case, if the query has no rows